ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 As per the Arm Community blog post about [Neon Intrinsics in Rust](https://community.arm.com/arm-community-blogs/b/architectures-and-processors-blog/posts/rust-neon-intrinsics), there are some differences between C and Rust when programming with intrinsics which are listed in the blog and which will be expanded on in this Learning Path with code examples.

-Start with an example that uses Arm Advanced SIMD (Neon) intrinsics in C. Create a file named `average_neon.c` with the contents shown below.
+We start with an example that uses Arm Advanced SIMD (Neon) intrinsics in C. Create a file named `average_neon.c` with the contents shown below.
 This program computes the average value of every pair of elements in 2 arrays:

 ```C
 #include <stdio.h>